 Creating a sense of loyalty, comfort, and warmth amongst your colleagues, employers, and employees is essential for a harmonious office atmosphere and will help to reduce stress at work.

 Although you must always maintain professionalism in the workplace, encouraging friendships is also essential.
 Make it a point to check in with your employees (if you are a manager) or to check in with your colleagues regularly.

 More often than not, only having someone to share your feelings with can be of great help.
 You might not always have advice or guidance, but it never hurts to extend a hand of friendship simply.

+These strategies for managing stress in the workplace will make you more productive today.
 While good stress can help to motivate you- push and propel you to do better in your workplace, lousy stress can have the opposite effect on you.